grnet/synnefo/docs/compute-api-guide.rst

 * **metadata** are ``key``:``value`` pairs of custom server-specific metadata.
   There are no semantic limitations, although the ``OS`` and ``USERS`` values should rather be defined

+* **user_data** (optional) are configuration information of scripts to use upon VM launch.
+Those data are generally consumed by services running inside the VM like cloud-init.
+Must be Base64 encoded.

 * **project** (optional) is the project where the VM is to be assigned.
 If not given, user's system project is assumed (identified with the same uuid as the